-I finally made it to Angkor Wat after years of pining.
+I finally made it to Angkor Wat in Cambodia after years of pining.
 When Jetstar released its promo fares, I quickly snapped up the return tickets at only SGD120; it costs SGD300 to fly from Singapore to Siem Reap usually!
 I would have spent a couple more days to visit Phnom Penh or lesser-known islands such as Koh Rong, but alas, I was due to start a new job and couldn’t make more time for these places.

 Our itinerary had us visiting Angkor Wat and other temples in the park for two days.
 Despite this, we opted not to stay near the Angkor Archaeological Park during our time in Siem Reap.
 The park is a huge complex that houses not only Angkor Wat but also over 1000 other temples over a large area.
 Even if you stay near Angkor Wat, you will still need some form of transport to visit other temples.
 Besides, once the temples close for the day, there’s little to do in the area.

 Instead of choosing accommodation near Angkor Wat or the other famous temples, we opted for somewhere near the thriving nightlife and street food so we could unwind after a day of exploring.